-There will be a BADASS Active Bystander Intervention Training on April 20 at 6pm in McHugh Commons.
+There will be a BADASS Active Bystander Intervention Training on December 13 at 3:30pm in Loomis Lounge.
 Learn about the issues that face many members of our community (such as sexual violence, discrimination, substance abuse and mental illness), strategies for overcoming barriers to action, and the skills to take action to help create a safe, healthy and inclusive community.
 As part of the broad Active Bystander Intervention offerings, we also offer Mental Health First Aid, QPR, and Trauma Informed Communities.